 To submit to the museum of americana, please include your last name, first name, and genre of submission in the subject of your email and send to the appropriate address.

-Fiction/nonfiction: proseamericana (at) gmail.com
+Fiction and Nonfiction: proseamericana (at) gmail.com

 Poetry: poetryamericana (at) gmail.com

-Photography/Art: photoartamericana (at) gmail.com
+Humor: humoramericana (at) gmail.com

-American Songbook: themuseumofamericana (at) gmail.com
+American Songbook: music.themuseum (at) gmail.com

-We will read one longer prose piece (up to 3,000 words) or three to five poems or flashes per submission.
-For American Songbook, send up to five mp3s and a short bio.
-Songs must be public domain American traditionals or else originals in the folk/Americana vein.
-Only one submission per genre per reading period, please.
+We will read one longer prose piece (up to 3,000 words), one humor piece (up to 1,500 words), or three to five poems or flashes per submission.
+For American Songbook, send up to five mp3s.
+Songs must be public domain American traditionals or originals in the folk/Americana vein.

 Simultaneous submissions are welcome, but please be courteous enough to inform us immediately if your work is accepted elsewhere.
-No previously published work.
 Upon acceptance, we ask for first electronic rights and the right to archive a piece for as long as we exist.
 We also ask that a writer not reprint a piece online for at least six months after we publish it and that we receive credit if it should be reprinted at any point, in print or electronically, in the future.

 Unfortunately, there is no payment for publication, but we will publicize our contributors to the best of our ability and spread the news of their successes all across the interwebs.

 Comments are closed.